 The James D. Houston Memorial Scholarship

-Funded by donations from alumni, staff, and friends of the Community of Writers, this scholarship will be awarded to a writer or writers of Asian heritage (of the Far East, Southeast Asia, the Indian Subcontinent, or the Pacific Islands)to honor his memory.
+Funded by donations from alumni, staff, and friends of the Community of Writers, this scholarship is awarded to a writer or writers of Asian heritage (of the Far East, Southeast Asia, the Indian Subcontinent, or the Pacific Islands) to honor his memory.
 James D. Houston was a celebrated author and a longtime staff member at the Community of Writers.
+He and his wife, James D. Houston was a celebrated author and a longtime staff member at the Community of Writers.
 Along with his wife, Jeanne Wakatsuki Houston wrote the seminal Farewell to Manzanar.
+Donate

 The Erica Landis Memorial Scholarship

 This scholarship is provided to honor the memory of Erica Landis.
-The scholarship will cover tuition and private housing, and will be awarded to an African American writer.
+This scholarship covers tuition and private housing, and is awarded to an African American writer.

 The Maat Scholarships

-Funded by donations from alumni, staff, and friends of the Community of Writers, this scholarship will be awarded to writers of color.
+Funded by donations from alumni, staff, and friends of the Community of Writers, this scholarship is awarded to writers of color.
+Donate

 The Macondo Scholarships

-Funded by donations from alumni, staff, and friends of the Community of Writers, this scholarship will be awarded to alums of the Macondo Writers Workshop.
+Funded by donations from alumni, staff, and friends of the Community of Writers, this scholarship is awarded to alums of the Macondo Writers Workshop.
+Donate

 PEN Emerging Voices Scholarship

 The Community of Writers is delighted to announce one scholarship for a Pen Emerging Voices Fellow to attend the Community of Writers this summer.
-To apply, please refer to scholarship requirements: 2020 PEN Emerging Voices Scholarship.
+To apply, please refer to scholarship requirements: PEN Emerging Voices Scholarship Donate

-Below are other Writers Workshops merit+need-based scholarships which may be awarded in 2019.
+Below are other Writers Workshops merit+need-based scholarships which may be awarded in 2021.
+These are granted at the discretion of our directors.
+Please do not apply for these scholarships.
 We thank our friends and donors who make these scholarships possible.